errordeveloper/community/contributors/design-proposals/cluster-lifecycle/draft-20171124-improved-local-cluster-ux.md

 Some users find that using a remote cluster is more practical for their use-cases, and that is perfectly understood, however this is not a dominant use-case for multiple reasons which are beyond the scope of this proposal.

-At present, minikube is very popular and works reasonably well for many user, however there are number of implementation details of minikube's dependencies that on the surface result in a handful of minor user-experience issues that can be improved quite easily.
+At present, minikube is very popular and works reasonably well for many users

+, however there are a number of implementation details of minikube's dependencies that on the surface result in a handful of minor user-experience issues that can be improved quite easily.
 Consequentially, the dependencies in question have better and already mature substitutes.
 In essence, the goal of this proposal is to outline a plan to modernise minikube through adoption of tools and techniques that are maintained by community members and thereby reduce some of the maintenance burden that exists at present due to early technical choices.